davidvonthenen/blog/getting_ready_for_emcworld2016.md

 layout: post
 published: true
 ---
 We are getting closer and closer to [EMC World 2016](http://www.emcworld.com).
 I have to admit, its approaching crazy fast.
 This will be my first time attending EMC World.
 Seems odd saying that as I have attended many conferences in my career, but never the one my company throws.
-This time its different as I will be presenting two sessions in the "Code and Modern Operations" track this year.
+This time its going to be a different conference going experience as I will be presenting two sessions in the "Code and Modern Operations" track this year.
 I am very excited for this opportunity to talk about things that are interesting to me and I hope that are of interest to others out there in the open source community.

 ![Apache Mesos](https://raw.githubusercontent.com/dvonthenen/blog/master/images/mesos.png)